tethyrplays/tethyrplays/campaign/2021-one-shot-shore-of-dreams.md

 **Kept searching dungeon; found rubble obstructing path**
  - Party spends enough time to clear a path to…

-**Large underground chamber is filled with water, floating debris and several bodies**
+**Entered a large underground chamber filled with water, floating debris and several bodies**

+ - Rolled for Initiative
+ - Fight starts with crocodile.
+Pisca is there too.